MiguelCastillo/3dub/README.md

 3. Livereload when watched files change
     - Starts its own livereload server
     - Automatically inject livereload into your application
+4. Https and Http2 support
-4. SSL support with the ability to auto generate self signed certs
+5. Auto generation of self signed certs
-5. Proxy settings with socket support
+6. Proxy settings with socket support
-6. Built on top of battle tested tools such as [Express](https://expressjs.com/), [chokidar](https://github.com/paulmillr/chokidar), [tiny-lr](https://github.com/mklabs/tiny-lr), and more.
+7. Built on top of battle tested tools such as [Express](https://expressjs.com/), [chokidar](https://github.com/paulmillr/chokidar), [tiny-lr](https://github.com/mklabs/tiny-lr), and more.

 ## Examples